 Day 4: Tour Alexandria's Catacombs, Roman Amphitheater & National Museum

-After breakfast, you'll travel to Alexandria, where a local Egyptologist will guide you through the city's history and major sites.
+Make your way to Alexandria, where a local Egyptologist will guide you through the city's history and major sites.
 Tour the Catacombs of Kom El Shoqafa, one of the largest Roman burial sites in Egypt, and the Roman Amphitheater.
 In the 1960s, this place was discovered by accident.
 The only Roman amphitheater in Egypt, it consists of a lower-level stage surrounded by thirteen marble seats with room for up to 800 people.
-Finish up at the Alexandria National Museum, displaying more than 1,800 artifacts from Egypt's history in the former palace of businessman Asaad Bassili.
+End the day at the Alexandria National Museum, displaying more than 1,800 artifacts from Egypt's history in the former palace of businessman Asaad Bassili.

 Day 5: Sightsee at Bibliotheca Alexandrina, Citadel of Qaitbay & Montaza Gardens

-After breakfast, you will continue your tour of Alexandria.
-At Bibliotheca Alexandrina, learn about one of the most significant intellectual centers of the ancient world.
-Then move onto the 15th-century defensive fortress known as the Citadel of Qaitbay, commissioned by Sultan Al-Ashraf Sayf al-Din Qa'it Bay on the coast of the Mediterranean Sea.
+Head to Bibliotheca Alexandrina to learn about one of the most significant intellectual centers of the ancient world.
+Then visit the 15th-century defensive fortress known as the Citadel of Qaitbay, commissioned by Sultan Al-Ashraf Sayf al-Din Qa'it Bay on the coast of the Mediterranean Sea.
 After enjoying lunch at an Egyptian restaurant, explore the grounds of the summer palace for Khedive Abbas Hilmy — the last Ottoman viceroy of Egypt and Sudan —at the Montazah Palace Gardens.